-Abbreviation/Term Definition or description 2023/24 Disclosure of Prices Wellington Electricity Lines Limited's Disclosure of Prices Annual Pricing Setting Compliance Statement Discloses how much revenue a network can collect and demonstrates that forecast prices are set at a level to collect that revenue.
-ACOT Avoided cost of transmission - an amount payable to large, distributed generators within Wellington Electricity's network in recognition that these generators may cause WELL to avoid Transpower charges.
-ACOT payments are not included in the new TPM and will not be paid from 1 April 2024.
-Capacity The maximum amount of energy that a part of the network is able to carry at any point in time Commerce Commission New Zealand Commerce Commission (NZCC) Consumer A person, residential or business, that uses electricity or acquires electricity lines services Consumer group The category of consumer used by the Electricity Distribution Business (EDB) for the purpose of setting prices Controlled load An amount of electrical load which a consumer makes available to the distributor's load control system to turn off during periods of network congestion or to assist in restoring supply CPI Consumer Price Index inflation CPP The Commerce Commission sets a price-quality path for each regulated lines company - a price path is the maximum total revenue a lines company can recover from its consumers and the quality path is the minimum level of quality of service that it must provide.
+Abbreviation/Term Definition or description 2024/25 Disclosure of Prices Wellington Electricity Lines Limited's Disclosure of Prices Annual Pricing Setting Compliance Statement Discloses how much revenue a network can collect and demonstrates that forecast prices are set at a level to collect that revenue.
+Capacity The maximum amount of energy that a part of the network is able to carry at any point in time Commerce Commission New Zealand Commerce Commission (NZCC) Consumer A person, residential or business, that uses electricity or acquires electricity lines services Consumer group The category of consumer used by the Electricity Distribution Business (EDB) for the purpose of setting prices Controlled load An amount of electrical load which a consumer makes available to the distributor's load control system to turn off during periods of network congestion or to assist in restoring supply CPI Consumer Price Index inflation СРР The Commerce Commission sets a price-quality path for each regulated lines company - a price path is the maximum total revenue a lines company can recover from its consumers and the quality path is the minimum level of quality of service that it must provide.
 A customised price path (CPP) is a unique price-quality path used to deliver a specific programme of work Delivery price The total delivery price for both distribution and transmission services (also known as lines charges) Demand Electricity use at a point in time Distributed generator Any person who owns or operates equipment that is connected to Wellington Electricity Lines Limited's distribution network, including through a consumer installation, which is capable of injecting electricity into the network

-Distribution Network А distribu tion netwo ork is the netw vork of equip oment th at carries ele ectricity from n the high volta age trans mis sion grid to industrial, со mmercia al an d dom estic u isers
+Distribution Network А distribu tion netw ork is the net work of equip oment th at carries ele ectricity fror n the e hi gh volta age trans smis sion grid to ind ustrial, со mmercia al an d dor nest ic u isers

 - Distribution pricing practiceThe 2021 distribution pricing practice note 2nd edition 2021 providesnoteguidelines to help distributors interpret and apply the distribution pricing principles.
 This can be found on the Electricity Authority's website. - DPP The Commerce Commission sets a price-quality path for each regulated lines company - a price path is the maximum total revenue a lines company can recover from its consumers and the quality path is the minimum level of quality of service that it must provide.
-A default price path (DPP) is a low cost, standard method of calculating the pricequality path for lines company's not on a CPP - DPP Determination 2020 WELL's current price-quality path, Decision No [2020] NZCC 25, Electricity Distribution Services Default Price-Quality Path (Wellington Electricity transition) Amendments Determination 2020 - EDB An Electricity Distribution Business is an entity that owns and operates an electricity distribution network to provide electricity distribution services - Electricity Authority The Electricity Authority.
-The Electricity Authority is an independent Crown entity responsible for the efficient operation of the New Zealand electricity market.
+A default price path (DPP) is a low cost, standard method of calculating the pricequality path for lines company's not on a CPP - DPP Determination 2020WELL's current price-quality path, Decision No [2020] NZCC 25, Electricity Distribution Services Default Price-Quality Path (Wellington Electricity transition) Amendments Determination 2020 - EDB An Electricity Distribution Business is an entity that owns and operates an electricity distribution network to provide electricity distribution services - Electricity Authority The Electricity Authority is an independent Crown entity responsible for the efficient operation of the New Zealand electricity market.
 It is the electricity market regulator